nodejs/benchmarking/benchmarks/README.md

 https://github.com/nodejs/benchmarking/tree/master/benchmarks/BenchmarkIDs.md

-When you add a new becnhmark you must take the next highest benchmark id and define it in this file
+When you add a new benchmark you must take the next highest benchmark id and define it in this file

 Data can for the same benchmark will be captured for